kuwisdelu/MSIResearch/magi-help.md

 ### Python

-The system Python will be kept up-to-date with the most recent release that is compatible with both `pytorch` with `mps` device and `tensorflow-metal`.
+The system Python will be kept up-to-date with the most recent release that is compatible with both `pytorch-nightly` with `mps` device and `tensorflow-metal`.

 The system Python is aliased as `python=python3` and `pip=pip3`.

-Additional Python interpreters are available through `conda`.
+Additional Python interpreters are available through `conda create`.

 ### Miniconda